School Volunteer Saves Choking Student’s Life

 “I'm happy he was there, and I am happy that he saved my life," Kenyan said.

-Oldren Polk works with AmeriCorps and has been volunteering at the school since the beginning of the school year.
+Odren Polk works with AmeriCorps and has been volunteering at the school since the beginning of the school year.
 He encourages everybody to learn safety procedures in case they ever find themselves in a similar situation.